STORY

 Hiromei takes center stage

-Hiromei has long been one of the many unsung heroes of Japanese manufacturing.
-Family-run companies in the hinterland that set themselves incredibly high standards, which are not only maintained but raised, decade after decade.
-Companies that produce the materials used by well-known brands to build their spaces convey their value.
+Hiromei has long been one of the many unsung heroes of Japanese manufacturing: family-run companies far from the major cities that set themselves exceptionally high standards — and not only maintain them, but raise them decade after decade.
+By supplying materials used by well-known brands to build their spaces, these makers quietly help shape value from behind the scenes.

-When reminiscing about his years working as a musician, Keiki Fujiwara confesses that he really wanted to be a frontman and vocalist.
-Now, by building on the legacy of his father and the artistic inspiration of Seiji, Hiromeii may yet find its place in the spotlight by introducing its new line of interior pieces to Europe and beyond.
+Reminiscing about his years as a musician, Keiki Fujiwara confesses that he really wanted to be a band’s frontman and vocalist.
+Now, building on the foundations laid by his father and the artistic spirit inherited from Seiji, Hiromei is beginning to step into the spotlight — with a new line of interior pieces that honor the life of trees that have long supported the company’s work, and that he hopes will resonate with people in Europe and beyond.